Dhwani20/Software-Dev-Team-Project/README.md

 ### Motivation:
 This app would be useful to educate students about the natural sciences and bring more students into STEM based studies.

+### Usage Instructions
+Option 1: After cloning this repository, load LAWKI2 project into Unity.
+Option 2: Pull compilation files and run on appropriate system.
+Use LAWKI_Mac.app for Mac, LAWKI_PC for PC, and LAWKI.apk for Android.

+### Testing:
+See TESTING.md for instructions on how to enable automated testing of system.

 ### Risks:
 * It would take a lot of time to make and we potentially might not finish.
 * Using new programming languages.